 - 5. When was the second nuclear underground test conducted? - 6.
 Who organized the bus diplomacy? - 7.
 When was the Prevention of Terrorism Act passed? - 8.
 What was the basic objective of Sarva Shiksha Abhiyan? - 9.
 When were the 13th Lok Sabha elections conducted? - 10.
-Who was elected as President of India in 2002?
+Who was elected as the President of India in 2002?

 - 1. The Mandal Commission's basic objective was to give reservation for other backward classes (OBCs). - 2.
 V.P.
 Singh first implemented the Mandal Commission Report in 1990. - 3.
 Narasimha Rao was the Prime Minister of India when the new economic policy was introduced. - 4.
-Former Finance Minister Dr. Manmohan Singh made the proposal for the first time for the withdrawal of subsidies on Fertilizer. - 5.
+Former Finance Minister Dr. Manmohan Singh made the proposal for the first time for the withdrawal of subsidies on fertilizer. - 5.
 In 1998, 11th and 13th May, the second nuclear underground test was conducted. - 6.
 Former Prime Minister A.B.
 Vajpayee organized the bus diplomacy in 1999. - 7.
 Prevention of Terrorism Act was passed in March 2002. - 8.
 Elementary education was the basic objective of Sarva Shiksha Abhiyan. - 9.
 The 13th Lok Sabha election was conducted in 1999. - 10.
 A.P.J.
 Abdul Kalam was elected as the President of India in 2002.

 - The second Backward Commission was appointed by the Janata government in 1979 under the chairmanship of Mandal. - The commission submitted its report during the time of Indira Gandhi, but it was implemented by V.P.
 Singh in 1990.
-It recommended reservations for Other Backward Classes. - This implementation created unrest in North India; finally Supreme Court stayed its implementation. - Narasimha Rao came to power in 1991 and his government initiated the new economic policy, breaking the traditional economic system, and introduced LPG. - Manmohan Singh was the finance minister who was responsible for introduction of economic reforms (new economic policy). - BJP came to power in 1998 under the leadership of A.B.
+It recommended reservations for Other Backward Classes. - This implementation created unrest in North India; finally Supreme Court stayed its implementation.

+- Narasimha Rao came to power in 1991 and his government initiated the new economic policy, breaking the traditional economic system, and introduced LPG. - The cumulative result of the economic reforms was the dismantling of the complex and complicated import control regime.
+The historic achievements improved the economic image of India.
+The New Economic Policy paved the way for further efforts which aimed at augmenting the economic progress in India. - Manmohan Singh was the finance minister who was responsible for introduction of economic reforms (new economic policy). - BJP came to power in 1998 under the leadership of A.B.
 Vajpayee. - Vajpayee government took bold steps such as underground nuclear test and bus diplomacy in his first term of office. - However, the BJP government lost its majority in the Lok Sabha in 1999 due to the withdrawal of AIADMK. - The 13th Lok Sabha election was conducted on the same year and in that election, NDA got absolute majority, because of the charismatic leadership of Vajpayee and victory in the Kargil.
 The 13th Lok Sabha successfully completed its full term (1999-2004). - Terrorist activities included a plane hijacked in 1999 and Parliament attack in 2001. - Vajpayee government took severe steps to control terrorism; as part of this, in 2002, POTA was implemented. - The NDA government also concentrated on infrastructure and rural development in its tenure.